opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Overview
 ^^^^^^^^

-The Karaf Container offers a complete Unix-like console that allows managing the container.
+The Karaf Container offers a complete Unix-like console that allows management of the container.
 This console can be extended with custom commands to manage the features deployed on it.
-This feature will add some basic commands to show the provisioned SFC entities.
+This feature adds some basic commands to show the provisioned SFC entities.

 How to use it
 ^^^^^^^^^^^^^

-The SFC-CLI implements commands to show some of the provisioned SFC entities:
+The SFC-CLI implements the following commands to show some of the provisioned SFC entities:
-Service Functions, Service Function Forwarders, Service Function Chains, Service Function Paths, Service Function Classifiers, Service Nodes and Service Function Types:
+Service Functions, Service Function Forwarders, Service Function Chains, Service Function Paths, Service Function Classifiers, Service Nodes, and Service Function Types.

 * List one/all provisioned Service Functions: